 The question still remains, is God's providential ordering of all creatures and their actions compatible with human freedom?
 To put the question differently: If God is all-powerful and can do anything consistent with his nature, is he capable of predetermining all things while at the same time giving humans genuine freedom to act?
 Can he make a universe consistent with his control and with human freedom?
 The answer is, yes, if God is omnipotent, and if such a universe allowing freedom is consistent with his nature.
 Human freedom, properly defined, is not inconsistent with God's nature; just the opposite is true.
 While human freedom may seem incompatible with God's sovereign control, Scripture demonstrates that God ordains the "free" decisions of human beings.
+People do not get out of bed in the morning (also a free decision) wondering whether God has ordained them to wear black socks or brown, or what they eat for breakfast.
+If we are honest, most of our decisions are made without the slightest consideration of the decreed, foreordained will of God.
+We simply make decisions according to our own interests and desires.
+Most of these decisions are what we would call amoral decisions.
+Does God really care what color socks I wear?
+Maybe in a particular situation it would be important, like a soldier dressing in accordance with proper protocol in obedience to his commanding officer.
+But what about moral decisions?

-However, I must reiterate the precise definition of freedom, which people most often define as something entirely different from the way Scripture interprets it.
+I must reiterate the precise definition of freedom, which people most often define as something entirely different from the way Scripture interprets it.
 God's goal is for his people to be free, just as He is free; but God alone is authorized to define what true freedom is.